RenwaX23/XSS-Payloads/Without-Parentheses.md

 # XSS Without parentheses ()

-### This repo contains XSS payload that doesn't require parentheses, collected from tweets, blogs...
+### This repo contains XSS payloads that doesn't require parentheses, collected from tweets, blogs...
 ### All the POC's are alert box with number 23

 ---